stuartvanp/3130Language/README.md

 # machineTweeting

 What is your Project about?
-what is the baseline experiment?
+What is the baseline experiment?
 How are you going to gauge the limitations of your model?